tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 categories: ['code review', 'soft skills']
 ---

-Code reviews are a common topic among blog posts and videos, and for a good reason.
+Code reviews are a common topic among blog posts and for a good reason.
 Code reviews are a powerful tool for spreading knowledge, improving code quality, and, when done right, can strengthen team bonds.
 Often, content around code reviews focuses on how to _give_ better code reviews.
 In this post, I want to cover how to be on the _receiving_ end.

-If you are interested in content on giving code reviews, I recommend the talk [_Implementing a Strong Code-Review Culture_](https://youtu.be/PJjmw9TRB7s) by Derek Prior.
+If you are interested in content on giving code reviews, I recommend the talk [_Implementing a Strong Code-Review Culture_](https://youtu.be/PJjmw9TRB7s) by [Derek Prior](https://twitter.com/derekprior?lang=en).
 It provides a comprehensive introduction to code reviews with a strong focus on conducting a code review that can be well received.

 ## You are not your code